 David Gomel and Raman Dasanjh from KazLaw have just received Reasons for Judgement in Lampkin v.
 Walls.
-The learned Trial Judge awarded $306,844 plus pre-judgment interest and costs—the trial award is nearly 5 times the amount offered by ICBC!
+The learned Trial Judge awarded $306,844 plus pre-judgment interest and costs.
 This is a resounding “win” for Mr. Lampkin and we are very pleased with the result.

 By way of background, Mr. Lampkin is an incredible individual who grew up in the Caribbean and suffered through extreme poverty; he left school in grade 7 to start work, and he came to Canada in his twenties to seek better opportunities for his family.
 Mr. Lampkin cannot read or write, and since arriving in Canada, he has worked in physically demanding jobs to build a future for his family.